Azure/azure-powershell/documentation/migration-guides/Az.2.0.0-migration-guide.md

   $file.FetchAttributes($accessCondition)
   ```

-- While not technically a breaking change, you will notice output differences in the Sku.Name property of STorage Accounts returned from  `New/Get/Set-AzStorageAccount` changes are as follows.
-(After the change, output and input SkuName aligned.)
+- While not technically a breaking change, you will notice output differences in the Sku.Name property of Storage Accounts returned from  `New/Get/Set-AzStorageAccount` changes are as follows.
+(After the change, output and input SkuName are aligned.)
   - "StandardLRS" -> "Standard_LRS";
   - "StandardGRS" -> "Standard_GRS";
   - "StandardRAGRS" -> "Standard_RAGRS";